 This is an experiment-based comparison between PandaDoc and Proposify.
 I built the same business proposal page in PandaDoc and Proposify to compare the feature, ease of use, navigation among other parameters.

-The document/template editing screen in both the tools have the page element section on the right side of the screen from where you can drag and drop different elements on the page.
+The document/template editing screen in both the tools has the page element section on the right side of the screen from where you can drag and drop different elements on the page.
 The content formatting section is at the top.

 In PandaDoc, you will see the section divided into Blocks and Fields.
 Blocks are the modules or elements used to design your page.
 Fields are the sections that you want your recipients to fill in.
 Fields boxes range from text, signature, initials, date, checkbox, Dropdown, card details.

 Proposify gives you the signature, initials, and custom Input Form as the recipient-end features.

 I started off with a blank page (not the cover page) to design my one-page business proposal.
 I wanted to place a banner at the top.
 So, I inserted an image in PandaDoc as well as Proposify.
 Proposify gave me more options to edit the image.
 I could crop the image, add filters, and tweak the brightness, contrast, saturation, and hue.
 These in-the-software options are enough to edit the image the way you want it.